hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

      1. Click on the settings (⚙) icon at the top right corner of the console screen.
      2. Click on ``Reload`` button.
      3. A notification should appear indicating the success.

+  .. tab:: CLI

+     Metadata can be reloaded with the :ref:`hasura metadata reload <hasura_metadata_reload>` command on the Hasura CLI.

   .. tab:: API